 - Through visually interpreting the first rise in blood lactate above baseline.

-- Fixed blood lactate concentrations (e.g. 2mMol.l-1 or 4mMol.l-1)
+- Identification of fixed blood lactate concentrations (e.g. 2mMol.l-1 or 4mMol.l-1)

 - A specific blood lactate rise above baseline values (e.g. 1mMol.l-1 or 2mMol.l-1 above base line levels)

 - An accelerated rise in blood lactate levels – sometimes referred to as LT2 (lactate threshold 2) or the lactate threshold turnpoint.

 - The maximal lactate steady state (MLSS) – the highest blood lactate concentration, or work load, that can be maintained without a continual rise in blood lactate levels.
 Maximum lactate steady state is normally measured over longer, separate workloads, lasting 10-20minutes.

 Once determined the lactate threshold can be used to prescribe training intensities based on the relationship between lactate and heart rate, velocity (running) or power output (cycling, running, rowing).